fatwp/fat-gitignore/README.md

 fat-gitignore
 =============

-fat projects gitignore file, wordpress, bower, sass, grunt
+ignoring wordpress, bower, sass, grunt stuff

+To start using simple find and replace '_s' to 'your-wordpress-theme-name'